syncfusion-content/wpf-docs/wpf/DockingManager/Getting-Started.md

 {% endhighlight %}

-The saved state can be reload by calling the `LoadDockStated` method, whenever it is required to load the states.
+The saved state can be reload by calling the `LoadDockState` method, whenever it is required to load the states.

 {% highlight c# %}